 Recovery deadlines from the refusal letter date: administrative review — 14 days (in-country) or 28 days (out-of-country); statutory appeal to the First-tier Tribunal — 14 days (in-country) or 28 days (out-of-country) where appeal rights apply; judicial review at the Upper Tribunal or High Court — 3 months and "promptly"; reconsideration — typically 14 days where eligibility exists; fresh application — no deadline.
 The deadlines run from the date the refusal letter is received, not from the decision email date.
 Missing the deadline forfeits the corresponding recovery right except in exceptional circumstances.

 Most UK visa decisions on out-of-country entry clearance applications are made at the UKVI decision-making centre in Sheffield.
-Other major UKVI decision-making centres include Croydon and Liverpool, though processing volume is heavily concentrated at Sheffield for entry clearance work.
+Other major centres include Croydon and Liverpool, though processing volume is heavily concentrated at Sheffield for entry clearance work.
 In-country applications are decided by Home Office caseworkers at various centres across the UK.
 The applicant's refusal letter will identify the issuing centre at the foot of the letter (usually "UKVI Sheffield" or similar).
 For correspondence about the refusal — including administrative review submissions — the address on the refusal letter is the correct destination.

 For the formal Immigration Rules framework governing service of refusal notices, see Appendix SN — Service of Notices.
 For the administrative review framework, see the Home Office administrative review of decisions guidance.
 For UK Subject Access Requests, see the UKVI Subject Access Request guidance.
-For appealing visa or immigration decisions, see the appeal against a visa or immigration decision page on GOV.UK.
+For appealing a visa or immigration decision, see the appeal against a visa or immigration decision page on GOV.UK.